earthlab/earthlab.github.io/_posts/courses/earth-analytics/03-lidar-raster-data/lidar-raster-intro/2017-02-01-raster06-crop-raster.md

 For each plot, be sure to:

-* Add a legend that clearly shows what each color in your classified raster represents
+* Add a legend that clearly shows what each color in your classified raster represents.
-* Use proper colors
+* Use proper colors.
-* Add a title to your plot
+* Add a title to your plot.

 You will include these plots in your final report due next week.